threathunters-io/laurel/json-format.md

 ## Numeric values

 Numbers in the Linux audit logs may have been formatted as decimal (e.g. user id), hexadecimal (e.g. syscall arguments) or octal numbers (e.g. file modes).
 Decimal numbers are serialized as regular JSON numbers, i.e. without string quotes.
-Since JSON number literls do not support octal or decimal encoding, those numbers are serialized as JSON strings with a prefix, e.g. `"0o1337"` or `"0xcafe"`.
+Since JSON number literals do not support octal or decimal encoding, those numbers are serialized as JSON strings with a prefix, e.g. `"0o1337"` or `"0xcafe"`.